Important Updates on Our Response to COVID-19

 - There may be a line outside the store, and customers are asked to please stand 6 feet apart.

-- We are asking all customers who are medically able to wear a face covering to do so while shopping in our stores.
-We appreciate our customers' cooperation and need their support by wearing masks or face shields while in the store.
+- We require all customers who are medically able to wear a mask to do so while shopping in our stores.
+In those locations where the medical exemption has been eliminated by law, all customers must wear masks while in our stores.
+We provide free masks for customers who need them.
+We appreciate our customers' cooperation and need their support by wearing masks while in the store.
 Hannaford is abiding by all state and local laws relating to the use of face coverings.

 - Please follow the one-way traffic arrows in the aisles to maintain a 6-foot distance from others at all times.

 - Dedicated shopping hours for senior citizens 60 and older and individuals with compromised immune systems, including pregnant women and caregivers shopping for the immunocompromised.
 Currently, most stores reserve 7 a.m. – 8 a.m. on Tuesday, Wednesday and Thursday mornings.
 In Massachusetts, those special hours are 7 a.m. – 8 a.m. daily.